padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-If we run the test we get the following error:
+If we run the test, we get the following error:

 ```sh